Let me start by telling you the truth. If you or someone you love wants to overcome anxiety, it is a process. It can be done, but it’s not overnight.

-His mother reported concerns that they were not able to live a life they wanted because of Jerry’s anxiety.
+His mother shared concerns that they were not able to live a life they wanted because of Jerry’s anxiety.
 They couldn’t go to the mall, eat out at a restaurant, or go out to stores because he just felt too overwhelmed.
 And when he did go out, he would wear earplugs AND headphones to avoid his anxiety, neither of which helped.
 Needless to say, he and his family were ready for change!

-I can tell you that after some therapy and LOTS of hard work, I received an email filled with pictures of Jerry at prom, which was attended by over 1,000 people.
+After therapy and LOTS of hard work, I received an email filled with pictures of Jerry at prom, which was attended by over 1,000 people.
 Now when Jerry goes places, he states, “I’m gonna Lori Long this sh**!”

 As much as I love that Jerry made my name into a verb, I can’t take the credit.
-The techniques we used were from cognitive behavioral therapy (CBT).
+The techniques were from cognitive behavioral therapy (CBT).
 And today, I’m going to share with you five secret ingredients that you can use to help your child overcome anxiety.

 What is Anxiety and How To Tell If Your Child Has It

 Before we jump into strategies, let’s first define anxiety.
 Anxiety is the emotion we feel when we are faced with PERCEIVED danger.
 This occurs when we overestimate the dangers of a potential situation while underestimating our ability to cope with it.

 This means that your child’s body reacts to seemingly harmless situations because your child expects that there is a real threat of danger.
 For instance, for some of our kids, just going to school or walking into a dark room produces the same fear response that Carole Baskin might have opening a piece of mail from Joe Exotic—complete and total terror.

 Your child’s body will sound the alarms that danger is present.
 This causes them to experience a shot of adrenaline to either fight the danger, run from the danger, or just freeze in sheer terror.